|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17665|

 In the majority of cases, CIL replaces the existing Section 106 (S106) agreements, which the planning system previously used.
 However, S106 agreements continue to operate alongside CIL for certain developments such as the Council's Affordable Housing Supplementary Planning Document.

-On 11 October 2016, Mole Valley District Council (MVDC) approved a charging schedule.
-The schedule (see 'Downloads') sets out the types of development that will be liable for CIL and the rates at which CIL will be charged.
-The charging schedule was examined and approved by an independent examiner, and took effect on 1 January 2017.
-From this date, all planning applications that are granted are liable to pay a CIL charge.
+Mole Valley District Council's (MVDC) approved charging schedule (see 'Downloads') took effect on 1st January 2017.
+The document sets out the types of development that are liable for CIL and the rates at which it will be charged.
+All planning applications granted after this date are liable to pay a CIL charge.

 What is a CIL liable development?

 The charging schedule includes charges for both retail and residential uses.
-Your development is likely to be CIL liable if:
+A development is likely to be CIL liable if:

 If a development comes under general consent, a Notice of Chargeable Development Form 5: Notice of Chargeable Development must be submitted to the local planning authority prior to the commencement of works.
 Examples of CIL can be found in the 'Downloads' section below.